Firmware Guide

 https://github.com/OnionUI/Onion/releases

-Don’t download from third-party mirrors or YouTube video links.
+Do not download from mirror sites or forum attachments.
 The GitHub releases page is the only authoritative source.

 Step 2: Prepare the SD card